awchiu23/CryptoTools/README.md

 	- Kraken
 	- Coinbase
 - For this tool to work without modification, you will need to set up accounts in all of the above and have the following prepared:
-	- A position in BTC and ETH in all accounts except Kraken and Coinbase.
+	- For all accounts except Kraken and Coinbase: positions in BTC and ETH perps
-	- For Kraken, a position in BTC + a margined spot position in BTC.
+	- For Kraken: a position in BTC spot and a position in BTC margined spot
-	- A position in FTT and USDT in FTX.
+	- For FTX: positions in BTC, ETH and FTT spots; a position in FTT perp
-	- APIs for all accounts.
+	- For all accounts: APIs set up
-	- Time for at least one funding payment to have been paid.
+	- Time for at least one funding payment to have been paid

 ## CryptoStats
 - This tool provides some historical stats sourced through APIs.